unicitynetwork/alpha-miner/README.md

 rpcpassword=YOUR_RPC_PASSWORD
 ```

-If the node software is running on a different machine from the miner then you need to allow the miner to make RPC calls by adding the following to the node alpha.conf configuration file.
+- If the node software is running on a different machine from the miner then you need to allow the miner to make RPC calls by adding the following to the node **alpha.conf** configuration file.

 ```
 rpcbind=0.0.0.0
 rpcallowip= MINER_IP_ADDRESS
 ```

+- For editing the **alpha.conf** file in the node software UI:
+  - go to **"Settings"** tab -> **"Options"** -> click **"Open Configuration File"**, make the necessary edits and save the file
+  - make sure that **"Enable RPC server"** is ticked under **"Options"**

-Create an addresses file, e.g. "addresses.txt" This allows for a different address to be randomly selected every time the miner wins a block reward.
+- Create an addresses file, e.g. **"addresses.txt"**.
+This allows for a different address to be randomly selected every time the miner wins a block reward.
 If you would like to support developement then add the community address to the list of addresses.
 The addresses file should contain one address per line:

 ```
 alpha1qhhjespxz2wrd8l39d0m5ntswhsxza7dxz02yfg